 It’s certainly not a shortcut to become cyber secure.
 You could also argue it doesn’t offer much of an incentive – I ask myself whether the head of a medium-sized firm with a turnover running into millions of pounds would want to find the time to jump through all this scheme’s hoops for the prospect of a few thousand pounds?

 But, of course, the incentive to become more cyber secure should be clear to most firms.
-The day is coming when big businesses will want guarantees from the companies they do business with that their own networks won’t be compromised by their suppliers, and will demand that they have cyber security measures in place that have been either tested or accredited (preferably both).
+The day is coming when big businesses will want guarantees from the companies they do business with that their own networks won’t be compromised by their suppliers, and will demand that they have comprehensive protection against cyber attacks and security measures in place that have been either tested or accredited (preferably both).

 Cyber security can ensure a firm’s survival